 Construction crew attention to quality remains an issue.
-The following quality issues and concerns for the 1300 Stations Contract were identified in the SFMTA July monthly report:
+The following quality issues and concerns for the 1300 Stations Contract were identified in the SFMTA August monthly report:

 - SFMTA's Quality Audit identified six findings that require response by the contractor.
-The responses were expected in mid-August.
+A response to the six findings was submitted by TPC's QC and is currently under review.
 One of the findings related to the Stop Work Notice that was ignored by the contractor during a roof slab pour at CTS. - Necessity of using both Reinforcing Steel Design Drawings and approved Reinforcing Steel Shop Drawings to inspect/accept rebar placement.
 The requirement to use approved shop drawings was identified as a preventative measure for improper/incomplete placement of reinforcing steel.
 It is common practice to assure that the latest approved submittals and shop drawings are available in the field, for use by both the construction crews and the QC inspectors, to assure proper installation of all constructed elements. - Incomplete/confusing shop drawing submittals for UMS structural steel resulting in QC and or QA stopping TPC from making welded connections upon discovery that approved details are missing. - A procedure is needed to facilitate the verification that welds to be embedded in concrete have been inspected and accepted or CNCRs generated and closed, prior to final sign-offs on each concrete placement.

-As of August 31, 2015, 94 CNCRs had been filed by TPC's Quality Manager, and 23 items remained open.
+As of October 6, 2015, 107 CNCRs had been filed by TPC's Quality Manager, and 26 items remained open.

 The PMOC remains concerned that the quality issues revealed on past construction work could result in further delays to the project and increased costs for the repair or replacement of defective work by the station contractor.
-Extra time is now being taken to assure that all Quality-related actions are completed and the necessary documentation is in place prior to follow-on construction work.
+Extra time is now being taken to assure that all quality-related actions are completed and the necessary documentation is in place prior to follow-on construction work.
 This process impacted the progress of structural welding at UMS.
 SFMTA is encouraged to assure that the SFMTA Quality staff members are addressing QA actions to close out CNCRs in an expeditious manner.
-The PMOC will conduct a Quality Review of the CSP beginning in early September.
+The PMOC conducted a Quality Review of the CSP in September, and a draft report was delivered to FTA for review in late September.